airboxlab/airboxlab.github.io/_drafts/2017-01-23-airqual_events_class_part1.md

 Detection is non trivial, but we're fairly satisfied with what we obtained.
 We regularly monitor accuracy of detected events, and it's quite interesting to see amount of events and conditions of classifications.
 We've also set configurable thresholds that allow to increase or decrease sensitivity of detection.
 Still, there is room for improvement; for instance, we didn't dig too much into detecting several events happening in the same window of time.
 This would involve managing competing events and states.
 Probably interesting to look into, but somewhat difficult to compare to single-state-per-device (current) technique in terms of relevance, accuracy, and user friendlyness.

-In a future article we'll discuss another important part of our indoor air quality events processing pipeline: classification.
-This will be the occasion to detail our understanding of the topic, both on the user and technical sides.
-And of course a chance to dig into other data processing and machine learning techniques.
-Stay tuned!
+In our next article we'll discuss the next step in building an air quality event processing pipeline: classification.
+Of course, collecting all this data reveals its full potential only if we try to find patterns in it, and make our users benefit from our findings.
+Knowing precisely what's happening in the air of your home can give you precious information for improving it!